dobriak/dobriak-hugo/content/post/service-account-restricted-environment.md

 Please note that all authentication tokens have a lifespan of 5 days.
 When the token expires API calls will return a `401 Unauthorized` error, and you can programmatically catch it and deal with it, for example you can just re-run the script to get a fresh token.

 Now, using the auth token stored in `token` you can interact with DC/OS services and APIs as allowed by the service account permissions.
-In our case we assigned permissions that should let us spin up apps in Marathon's `/dev` service group, so to test our set up we can do something like:
+In our case we assigned permissions that should let us spin up apps in Marathon's `/dev` service group, to test our set up we can do something like:

 ```bash
 echo '{